-Your parents were also very smart and helped enrich your learning as well as that of your siblings by always having books to read, magazines for kids, and stimulating trips to the zoo, the park, Asheville and Brevard, NC.
-You loved for someone to read to you, especially stories about little animals and princesses and knights until you learn to read.
+Your parents are also very smart and help enrich your learning as well as that of your siblings by always having books to read, magazines for kids, and stimulating trips to the zoo, the park, Asheville and Brevard, NC.
+You love for someone to read to you, especially stories about little animals and princesses and knights until you learn to read.
 By the second grade you will read like a fourth grader.

 Because you are taught that being the oldest means being helpful and responsible for your younger siblings (later brother and second sister join the family), you take on the big sister role gladly when you are old enough to do so.

 Soon you will learn that intelligence is not the only thing needed to “make it” in school.
-In 6th grade you begin to compare yourself to the other girls.
+In 6th grade you will begin to compare yourself to the other girls.
 You have been the tallest kid in your classroom until that year.
 Unfortunately you will also develop the prepubescent pudge that will stay with you for the rest of your life.(Well, maybe it is from the love of chocolate).
 Please don’t let the belief that you are fat drag you down.
-Yes, shopping for “chubby” girls’ clothes is not fun!
+Yes, shopping for “chubby” girls’ clothes is a real downer!

 But you will soon learn the lie that being beautiful, rich, athletic and smart are necessary to be liked by everyone.
-You were never an athlete and knew your place in the team line ups.
-Comparing yourself to everyone else brings on feelings of unworthiness.
+You will never be an athlete and will learn your place in the team line ups.
+Comparing yourself to everyone else will bring feelings of unworthiness.
 This of course affects your confidence because there will always be someone prettier, smarter, richer, better dressed than you.
 But remember everyone has someone better than them and someone worse than them.
 Just be yourself!!
 No one can be a better you than you!!